talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 ## Scheduler class

 Scheduler class is the first part of such a solution.
-The scheduler allows us to indirectly pass root window reference to other sub classes that may need to perform tasks separate from the main loop.
+The scheduler is an abstract class that allows us to indirectly pass task scheduling logic reference to other sub classes that may need to perform tasks separately in the main loop.

 > [!NOTE]
 > This section require one's understanding of event loops.
 If you need to understand the concept of single threaded event loops there are great videos explaining the event loop for internet browsers.
 While Tkinter does not have all of the browser's robust event loop management system, it's core idea and limitations are the same.
 More on this below...